Frequently asked questions

-Some aspects of data reporting will be the responsibility of the state, using Medicaid claims and encounter data.
-Other quality measures and reporting will be the responsibility of the CCBHC with the EHR as the source of data.
+Some aspects of data reporting will be the state’s responsibility, using Medicaid claims and encounter data.
+Other quality measures and reporting will be the CCBHC’s responsibility with the EHR as the source of data.

 Continuous quality improvement (CQI) plans that cover the needs of specific segments of the population served, as well as a clinic-wide plan, will be required.
 Your organization will need the ability to track data, measure progress and generate reporting on performance management and quality measurement: